rlemaigre/Easy-DnD/lib/README.md

 All events carry the current state of the drag operation by means of the following properties :

-* `type` : the type of the data being transfered
+* `type` : the type of the data being transferred
-* `data` : the data being transfered
+* `data` : the data being transferred
 * `position` : the current position of the mouse cursor
 * `top` : the foremost Drop component currently under the mouse cursor if any
 * `previousTop` : for dragenter and dragleave, the previous value of top if any
 * `source` : the Drag component where the drag originated
+* `native` : the associated mouse event (or touch event).
+Can be mousedown/touchstart, mousemove/touchmove or mouseup/touchend.

 Drag components emit the following events :

 * `dragstart` : triggered when a drag operation starts
-* `dragend` : triggered when a drag operation terminates (whether successfuly or not)
+* `dragend` : triggered when a drag operation terminates (whether successfully or not)
-* `cut` / `copy` : triggered when a drag operation completes successfuly on a Drop component that requires the data to be removed / copied
+* `cut` / `copy` : triggered when a drag operation completes successfully on a Drop component that requires the data to be removed / copied

 Drop components emit the following events :